I make handmade ceramics in CA. My home studio is very small with wheel and electric kiln. I hybernate listening audiobooks chasing next firing.

 Firing anagama takes a lot.
 Phsicaly and mentaly.
 Smaller wood train kiln is fired for 4 days, larger anagama kiln is fired for 8 plus days.
 Localy harvested soft and hard wood as land management is used as fuel.
-Preparing wood, stoking wood for day and night for 8 days with little sleep and look after each other.
+Preparing wood, stoking wood for day and night for 8 days with little sleep and look after each other takes a lot in a good way.

-Inside kiln fire moves around each piece depositing wood ash.
+Inside kiln fire moves around each piece like water move through rocks in river depositing wood ash.
 Days of layers of ash melt at high temperature.
 Some gets deep, some gets light ash.
-Each piece come out differently from other.
+Each piece come out differently from others.
 Type of clay used, wood used, how placements were done, how fired, all brings different outcome.
 Each firing has new thrill.
 I value the process.
 I learn from each firing.
+All good.

-My ceramic is due to many skills, whom prepared clay and materials, build kiln, kiln owner, co firing clay friends, my husband who is supportive and customers who likes my works.
-For this I don’t sign my name.
+My ceramic is due to many skills, whom prepared clay and materials, build kiln, kiln owner, co firing clay friends, my husband who is supportive, for this I don’t sign my name.

 Thank you for visiting my site.